Bruce Lietzke: Personal life

 Lietzke and Jerry Pate were brothers-in-law.
 Lietzke's wife, Rose, and Pate's wife, Soozi, are sisters.
 Lietzke and Pate played together in the 1981 Ryder Cup.

-Medical problems and death
+He made his home in Dallas, Texas.

 In April 2017, Lietzke was diagnosed with an aggressive form of brain cancer called glioblastoma.
-He died on July 28, 2018 from complications of the disease and attempts at treating it, which his body rejected.
+He died on July 28, 2018, from complications of the disease and attempts at treating it, which his body rejected.